In New York fraud trial, Trump defense goes on offense

 Banks did not really pay much attention to the statements, Mr. Trump said in his testimony.
 Nor were they harmed by any inaccuracies, he said, as the banks and insurance firms all made money from dealing with the Trump Organization.

-On Tuesday, Mr. Trump’s defense called Deutsche Bank Managing Director Dave Williams to the stand, who testified that he was unaware of his firm ever putting a Trump loan into default.
+On Tuesday, Mr. Trump’s defense called to the stand Deutsche Bank managing director David Williams, who testified that he was unaware of his firm ever putting a Trump loan into default.
 Deutsche Bank made its own estimation of how much debt load the Trump Organization could carry, Mr. Williams said.

-In his pre-trial ruling, however, Judge Engoron rejected the “worthless” clause defense, writing that the New York law under which the Trumps have been charged does not require harm for defendants to be found guilty.
+In his pretrial ruling, however, Judge Engoron rejected the “worthless” clause defense, writing that the New York law under which the Trumps have been charged does not require harm for defendants to be found guilty.
 It only requires evidence of fraudulent activity.

 “The mere fact that the lenders were happy doesn’t mean the statute wasn’t violated,” Judge Engoron said in court on Tuesday.